bThink-BGU/BPRobot/README.md

 # BPRobot
 BPRobot is a library for programming Lego Mindstorms with [BPjs](https://github.com/bThink-BGU/BPjs).

-The library was written by Adi Jumah, David Ziegler and Peleg Avraham in 2021 as their final project for their BSc in software engineering in Ben-Gurion University.
+# Documentation
 For more information, visit the [documentation site](https://bthink-bgu.github.io/BPRobot).

+# Thanks
+The library was written based on the final BSc project of Adi Jumah, David Ziegler and Peleg Avraham at the Ben-Gurion University.